 > Optional post show workshops: $3 (tickets for workshops are purchased after show in studio)

 To buy tickets online, click here.

-For more information about upcoming shows, scheduling, and Peewinkle's Puppet Studio, visit their website, www.peewinklespuppets.com.
+For more information about upcoming shows, scheduling, and Peewinkle's Puppet Studio, visit their website, www.peewinklespuppets.org.

 Peewinkle’s Puppet Studio discount:

 Receive $2 off museum admission with the purchase of a full-priced Peewinkle’s ticket on the same day.
 Not available online.

 Don’t just visit the museum, invade it.
 Wear practical shoes—they’re the only practical thing on the tour.
 From the odd to the shocking to the just plain eye-opening, a Museum INvasion tour turns the traditional museum experience on its head.
 Museum INvasion tours are intended for adults, but suitable for children ages 10 and up.